Skip to main content

 Frequently Asked Questions

-- Yes, on virtually any conversion.
-An en-suite bathroom is the standard specification on Bromley loft conversions and typically adds £4,500-£7,500 to the build cost.
+Yes, on virtually any conversion.
+An en-suite bathroom is the standard specification on Bromley loft conversions.
 Plumbing routes from the existing bathroom below or via a new soil stack on the rear elevation.
 Building Control requires fire-rated doors and a protected escape route from the loft to the front door, which we cover in the design.
-Properties on the higher ground in Bromley with access to existing soil stacks have lower plumbing costs than properties needing a new external soil stack.
+Properties on the higher ground in Bromley with access to existing soil stacks need less plumbing work than properties needing a new external soil stack.

-- Three reasons.
-First, accuracy: loft conversions across BR1 and BR2 since 2020 means we know which roof types we'll find on which streets, and our pricing reflects that.
+Three reasons.
+First, accuracy: loft conversions across BR1 and BR2 since 2020 mean we know which roof types we'll find on which streets, and our design reflects that.
 Second, full accreditation: NICEIC electrical (BS 7671), structural engineer calculations included, Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including trussed-roof structural modification where applicable.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Bromley Loft Conversions